ryanbates1990/dnd/One_Shots/Raxivort/plot_points.md

 > The Queen hangs from the ceiling, half-buried in a massive fleshy cocoon.
 From the waist up she resembles a beautiful woman, but below her ribs her body becomes an enormous bloated maggot.
 Hundreds of larvae constantly spill from beneath her, crawling across the walls and floor.
 >
-> As combat begins, she tears herself free, causing the entire nursery to shake.
+> She tears herself free, causing the entire nursery to shake and bellows, "I believe you know you tread where you do not belong.
+This is MY domain!
+I will turn your husks into the fertile breeding ground of many little princes!
+BEGONE!"

 ---